MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/deployment-advisors-for-office-365.md

 [Verify your domain in the Admin center](https://aka.ms/ac-verifydns)

 ## Walkthroughs for users
-<a name="bkmk_walkthroughs"> </a>

 See the [Walkthroughs for Office 365 users](https://aka.ms/usertrainingwizards) ﻿for quick, how-to guidance on things like installing Office 365 apps on mobile devices or syncing files to OneDrive for Business.